domisum/Iternifex/README.md

 Iternifex
 ==================

-Iternifex is a simple pathfinding library which works with generics.
+Iternifex is a pathfinding library.
+The general pathfinding algorithm(s) are implemented using generics.

+Iternifex is Latin for "Creator of Paths".

 ### Features

-* A* pathfinding
+* A* pathfinding (generic, universally applicable)
+* NavMesh pathfinding (supporting walking and ladders out of the box)
+* NavMesh serialization and storage

-### What I learned
+### What I learned from this project

-* More experience working with generics
+* Working with more complex generics